jamesdsmyth/paginate-angular.js/README.md

 ![AngularJS pagination screengrab 2](images/paginate-2.jpg)

 A simple ng-repeat list pagination with next/previous links.
 The list is also filtered on list item type using Angular's built in filers.

+The list is also filtered on list item type using Angular filers.

+No need to run any build scripts, this has been put together to just work after cloning.